PariyaKhalili/fingerprint-attendance-device/README.md

 # fingerprint-attendance-device

 This project involves a computer vision task in a Jupyter Notebook.
-This project implements a Few-Shot Learning algorithm for a Time and Attendance device on the SOCOFing dataset from Kaggle (https://www.kaggle.com/datasets/ruizgara/socofing).
+This project implements a Few-Shot Learning algorithm for a Fingureprint Attendance device on the SOCOFing dataset from Kaggle (https://www.kaggle.com/datasets/ruizgara/socofing).

 ## 📁 Project Structure: